rivm-syso/SBooScripts/vignettes/Getting-started.md

 air, regional agricultural soil and regional river water.
 These emissions in tonnes per year are then converted to mol/s.

+**Notice that because this script is using a molecular substance, the abbreviation “U” for “Unbound” is used here to specify emissions.
+If the substance is a particle, use “S” for “Solid”!**

 ``` r
 emissions <- data.frame(Abbr = c("aRU", "s2RU", "w1RU"), Emis = c(10000, 10000, 10000) )